 The Title IX Hearing will be conducted virtually and will include audio and video capabilities and include accommodations (e.g., closed captioning).
-If any party or witness would like to reserve respective technology or a room on campus to conduct the Title IX Hearing, please notify the Title IX Coordinator.
+If any party or witness would like to reserve respective technology or a room on campus to conduct the Title IX Hearing, please notify the Title IX Coordinator via this form.